LeoSouzaNunes/LeoSouzaNunes/README.md

 I'm Leonardo de Souza Nunes from Brazil but you can call me Leo.
 <br/>
 <br/>
-A chess enthusiast by nature who loves learning new stuff, nowadays I'm on my way to become a web developer and looking to understand the wide world of web development so you are welcome to give me some tips about how to be a better learner.
+A chess enthusiast by nature who loves learning new stuff, nowadays I'm on my way to become a full stack web developer and looking to understand the wide world of web development so you are welcome to give me some tips about how to be a better learner.
 <br/>
 <br/>
 I have some experience with the following technologies: